ACL Treatment in Chesterfield, MO

 The anterior cruciate ligament can be found in the middle of the knee running diagonally to the posterior cruciate ligament at the back of the knee.
 The purpose of the ACL is to provide stability to the entire knee joint, with a particular importance regarding the tibia and keeping it in place.

-ACL Sprains and Tears
+What are the Types of ACL Sprains and Tears

 There is a gradual scale that exists to measure the severity of injury to the anterior cruciate ligament.
 This scale consists of: